anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 2024-01-05T11:15:34.431476Z  INFO client: response is {"errorCode":418,"title": "Your Beverage Choice is Not Available"}
 ```

 Here is the output of the server.
-It show that the client, upon redirect, automatically sends the media type
+It shows that the client, upon redirect, automatically sends the media type
 but does not automatically preserve the query parameters.

 ```